opdsbanasya/NamsteReact/Episode 2/README.md

 ### npm
-npm is package manager for JavaScript.
-It is used to install and manage dependencies for a project.
+npm is `package manager` for JavaScript.
+It is used to install and manage `dependencies` for a project.
 ### npm init
-`npm init` is used to create a package.json file.
+`npm init` is used to create a `package.json` file.
 It will ask you some questions and then create a package.json file. if you want to skip the questions you can use `npm init -y`
 ```terminal
 npm init
 npm init -y
 ```
 ### package.json
-package.json is a congiguration file that keep track of all the dependencies of a project.
-It also contains the name, version, description, author, devDependencies, scripts etc.
+`package.json` is a `congiguration` file that keep track of all the dependencies of a project.
+It also contains the `name`, `version`, `description`, `author`, `devDependencies`, `scripts` etc.

 ### devDependencies
-devDependencies are the dependencies that are only required during development.
-For example, bundlers etc.
+`devDependencies` are the dependencies that are only required during `development`.
+For example, `bundlers` etc.

-### bundler
+### Bundler
-bundler is a tool that manages the dependencies of a project.
+`Bundler` is a tool that manages the dependencies of a project.
 It bundles all the dependencies into a single file.
 For example, webpack, parcel etc.

 ### parcel
 parcel is a bundler that is used to bundle the dependencies of a project.
 It is very easy to use.
 You can install parcel using npm.